 California State law requires that each City and County adopt a general plan "for the physical development of the City and any land outside its boundaries which bears relation to its planning."
 Typically, a general plan is designed to address the issues facing the City or County for the next 15-20 years.
 The general plan expresses the community's development goals and incorporates public policies relative to the distribution of future public and private land uses.
-The El Dorado County General Plan was adopted in 2004.
+The El Dorado County General Plan was adopted in 2004 with amendments occurring in several times from adoption through 2019.
 The 2021-2029 Housing Element was adopted in 2021.

-Discussion: A substantial adverse effect on Land Use would occur if the implementation of the project would:
+DISCUSSION: A substantial adverse effect on land use would occur if the implementation of the project would:

 - Result in the conversion of Prime Farmland as defined by the State Department of Conservation; - Result in conversion of land that either contains choice soils or which the County Agricultural Commission has identified as suitable for sustained grazing, provided that such lands were not assigned urban or other nonagricultural use in the Land Use Map; - Result in conversion of undeveloped open space to more intensive land uses; - Result in a use substantially incompatible with the existing surrounding land uses; or - Conflict with adopted environmental plans, policies, and goals of the community. - a.
-Established Community: The project is located within the Cameron Park Community Region.
-The project is surrounded by similarly zoned and developed residential lots with the exception of one vacant, undeveloped parcel to the north of the project site.
-The Rezone and Tentative Parcel Map project would not conflict with the existing land use pattern in the area or physically divide an established community.
-The change in zoning from One-Acre Residential (R1A) to Single-Family Residential (R1) would remain consistent with the General Plan designation.
-There would be no impacts.
+Established Community: The project is located adjacent to the Georgetown Rural Center in a Rural Region of the County.
+Rural Regions are intended to provide a land use pattern that maintains the open character of the County, preserves its natural resources, recognizes the constraints of the land and the limited availability of infrastructure and public services, and preserves the agricultural and forest/timber area to ensure its long-term viability for agriculture and timber operations.
+The project site is surrounded by limited density parcels of similar rural character.
+The project would not result in the physical division of an established community and is compatible with surrounding uses and with the site's General Plan land use designation.
+There would be no impact as a result of project approval. - b.
+Land Use Consistency: The subject parcel has a General Plan land use designation of Rural Residential (RR) and is zoned Rural Lands 40-Acre Minimum (RL-40).
+The purpose of the Rural Lands zone is to identify those lands that are suitable for limited residential development, and although agricultural uses are allowed, these lands generally do not support exclusive agricultural use.
+The proposed project would combine six nonconforming parcels into three parcels that conform with the General Plan land use designation and the required minimum acreages of the RL-40 zone.
+There would be no impact as a result of project approval.